Maslow's hierarchy of needs: Transcendence needs

 Maslow later subdivided the triangle's top to include self-transcendence, also known as spiritual needs.
 Spiritual needs differ from other types of needs in that they can be met on multiple levels.
 When this need is met, it produces feelings of integrity and raises things to a higher plane of existence.
 In his later years, Maslow explored a further dimension of motivation, while criticizing his original vision of self-actualization.
-Maslow tells us that by transcending you have a set of roots in your current culture but you are able to look over it as well and see other viewpoints and ideas.
+Maslow explains that by transcending, an individual is able to unify and consolidate the principles and ideas of their upbringing, with the novel ideas presented throughout life.
 By these later ideas, one finds the fullest realization in giving oneself to something beyond oneself—for example, in altruism or spirituality.
 He equated this with the desire to reach the infinite.
 "Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos."

 Ultimately, through the Hierarchy of Needs Maslow is demonstrating that spiritual values have naturalistic meaning, that they are not the exclusive possession of organized churches.
 Rather, that they are well within the jurisdiction of a suitably enlarged science.

 Criticism

 Blackfoot influence

 Maslow's early (1938) anthropological research included a field trip to the Blackfoot people (Siksika Nation) in southern Alberta, Canada.
-Based on his observations of their peaceful and cooperative way of life (in contrast to American society), Maslow concluded that human destructiveness and aggression is largely culturally determined and “most probably a secondary, reactive consequence of thwarting of or threat to the basic human needs”.
+Based on his observations of their peaceful and cooperative way of life (in contrast to American society), Maslow concluded that human destructiveness and aggression is largely culturally determined and "most probably a secondary, reactive consequence of thwarting of or threat to the basic human needs".
 However, claims have been made that Maslow had failed to acknowledge the influence of the Blackfoot philosophy in developing the hierarchy of needs.

-According to Kaufman, while acknowledging that Maslow learned much from the Blackfoot people, “there is nothing in these writings to suggest he borrowed or stole ideas for his hierarchy of needs”.
+According to Kaufman, while acknowledging that Maslow learned much from the Blackfoot people, "there is nothing in these writings to suggest he borrowed or stole ideas for his hierarchy of needs".
 Without wishing to discredit Maslow, Blackfoot elders and scholars have argued that Maslow did not really understand the Blackfoot philosophy.
 "It is not that Maslow got the hierarchy wrong or upside down, it is rather that he did not understand the circular nature in which all beings in Siksika society are interconnected and integrated.
 They surround each other and needs are met through these connections".